 To apply for a PhD, you should, as a minimum, hold a first or upper second class honours degree of a UK University (or equivalent from an overseas institution) or a qualification which is regarded as equivalent to an honours degree such as professional qualifications.This should normally be in a discipline that is appropriate to the proposed research.
 If you do not meet these criteria but have had appropriate research or professional experience at postgraduate level which has resulted in published work, written reports or other appropriate evidence of accomplishment, this will be taken into consideration.

 The University also offers PhD by Published Work as an alternative route for candidates who have acquired substantial experience in a working research environment, as a result of which a number of publications have been produced.
 Only published work that is available and accessible in the public domain will be eligible for consideration.
-Further information is available in the Guidelines to PhD by publication and practice.
+Further information is available in the Guidelines to PhD by publication.

 Admission to a professional doctorate programme would normally require a good honours degree (or equivalent) and a Masters degree in a relevant subject area (usually within a five-year period prior to entry) or evidence of having written at that standard, and a minimum of four years working in a professional role.